Gokaroth/internal-support-dashboard/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏢 About bunq
+## 🏢 About ;

-Built with ❤️ for bunq's Process Engineering team.
+Built with ❤️ for ;'s Process Engineering team.
 This dashboard represents our commitment to internal tooling excellence and developer experience.

-**bunq** - The Bank of The Free 🌈
+**;** - The Bank of The Free 🌈

 ---